MingxuanLiu506/Crime_Rate/README.md

 ## Statement on LLM usage

 The LLM is used.
-The data part of the code and data analyse was written with the help of chatGPT, and the full chat transcript can be found in LLM_ChatGPT_full_session_text.txt
+The data part of the code and data analyse was written with the help of ChatGPT, and the full chat transcript can be found in LLM_ChatGPT_full_session_text.txt

 ## Some checks